skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

-will enable the MACs to improve the quality and efficiency of the services that they provide to Medicare FFS providers and other claim submitters, by enabling more real-time system-to-system interfaces between the MACs’ internal systems and CMS’s shared systems.
+will enable the MACs to improve the quality and efficiency of the services that they provide to Medicare FFS providers and other claim submitters, by enabling more real-time system-to-system interfaces between the MACs' internal systems and CMS's shared systems.

 We expect the Modern Payment Services Application and Research Team, jointly with the existing Maintainer Modernization Team to research and